 - Ground Domestic Multi-weight – Combine multiple packages for the same destination in one shipment.
 Pricing will be based on total weight at a minimum of 200 pounds.

-- Ground Export (Ground to Canada and Mexico) – Cross-border shipping that helps to manage the duty fees, international shipping forms, tariff codes and other necessary details of shipping to Canada and Mexico.
+- Ground Export (Ground to Canada and Mexico) – Cross-border shipping helps manage the duty fees, international shipping forms, tariff codes, and other necessary shipping details to Canada and Mexico.

-Fees and surcharges will apply to shipments based on factors that may include delivery location, delivery dates and weight of the package.
-Having clarity to these terms, conditions and pricing is a key aspect of your agreement with FedEx that you do not want to have overlooked.
+Fees and surcharges will apply to shipments based on factors that may include delivery location, delivery dates, and package weight.
+Having clarity to these terms, conditions, and pricing is crucial in your agreement with FedEx not to overlook.
 Additionally, do not waive the right to claim money back when deserved on ground deliveries, either.
 To automatically capture these refunds, explore more here.

 Freight Pricing Attachment

-Whether time is more important to you or saving on your shipping spend, it’s critical to understand the terms of freight pricing and more specifically, the conditions in which FedEx identifies to your contract for this service.
-Specific terms and conditions will apply to this section – just as they will all sections – and variations to consider include express deliveries, domestic deliveries, and volume deliveries.
+Whether time is more important to you or saving on your shipping spend, it’s critical to understand the terms of freight pricing.
+More specifically, the conditions in which FedEx identifies to your contract for this service.
+Specific terms and conditions will apply to this section – just as they will all sections – and variations include express deliveries, domestic deliveries, and volume deliveries.
 Unique to this section, as well, is a discount program based on the volume of shipments.
-Like other FedEx agreement sections, you do not want to waive the Money Back Guarantee that FedEx offers to all shipments.
+Like other FedEx agreement sections, do not waive the Money Back Guarantee that FedEx offers to all shipments.

 As you review your FedEx agreement, some additional details to keep in mind include:

-Potential Discounts: Often shippers can save money on certain shipments but just as often, shippers are not aware of these potential savings.
-Due to this, having your contract reviewed by a professional can benefit you in further understanding the fine print details of a FedEx agreement.
-By having your contract reviewed and possibly negotiated for you, you would save up to 20% a year (on average).
+Potential Discounts: Often, shippers can save money on specific shipments, but shippers are often unaware of these possible savings.
+Due to this, having a FedEx agreement review by a professional can benefit you in further understanding the fine print details of a FedEx agreement.
+By having your contract checked and possibly negotiated, you would save up to 20% a year (on average).
 Discover more here about how to help your business unveil discounts and other saving opportunities from FedEx.

 Contract Negotiations: At any time during a contract agreement, shippers can negotiate their contract terms with FedEx.
 Whether having just created a contract or it’s about to expire, negotiations are always possible.
-This said, it’s ideal to begin the process sooner than later since negotiations can take time.
+It is ideal to begin the process sooner than later since negotiations can take time.